- 1 Things to Know Before Moving to Rome

 If there’s one phrase that could capture the Italian way of life, it’s la dolce far niente, which translates to the sweetness of doing nothing.

 As is evident by their lax nature concerning punctuality as well as their ample amounts of free time, the Italians have certainly mastered this sweetness.

 Coming from a hurried and rushed society such as in the United States, this can easily be misinterpreted for laziness – but it’s not.

 See what happens if you set the intention to slow things down for one full day.
 It’s hard!
 But a good lesson in mindfulness, nonetheless.

-I think it might be impossible to feel indifferent about Rome.
+I think it might be impossible to feel indifferent about life in Rome, Italy.

 For me, it was 100% a love-hate relationship.
 There were days that I wanted to leave and never return, and days that I never thought I’d be able to live anywhere else.

 Rome will frustrate you, but it will also enliven you.
 It will test your patience.